 A gallery is considered young by Art Basel if it is between three and eight years old.
 Closer to the Netherlands, the Dutch Gallery Association does not accept gallery membership if the gallery is less than three years old.
-This way it aims to keep scam galleries from entering cultural spaces and interfering with the credibility of the art market.
+This way, it aims to keep scam galleries from entering cultural spaces and interfering with the credibility of the art market.
 But most galleries will not survive the first three years, or even the first five.
-It is generally accepted, that an art gallery will only become profitable after 5 years, if the have had investment money.
-In most other cases, having an art gallery is a labour of love for the better part of a decade.
-The smaller and younger the gallery, the less cultural weight and credibility they have.
-Galleries have to earn their legitimacy by constant exhibitions and sales.
+It is generally accepted that an art gallery will only become profitable after five years if they have had investment money.
+In most other cases, having an art gallery is a labour of love for the better part of the first decade.
+The Galleries have to earn their legitimacy by regular exhibitions and sales.
 It is something that takes three to ten years to build.

 Logically the older and wealthier the gallery, the more cultural prestige it has.
-On both ends of the spectrum the physical location of the gallery also adds to the legitimacy of the artist being represented.
-A gallery on the Spieghelstraat, has much more costs, but also cultural prestige associated to its physical location.
-The Netherlands, has 422 galleries, 15% of all Dutch contemporary art galleries are situated on or next to these three street.
+On both ends of the spectrum, the physical location of the gallery also adds to the legitimacy of the artist being represented.
+A gallery on the Spieghelstraat, in Amsterdam has much more costs, but also cultural prestige associated with its physical location.
+The Netherlands has 422 galleries, 15% of all Dutch contemporary art galleries are situated on or next to the Spieghelstraat.
 An online gallery has less prestige and overhead than a gallery with a large showroom on the (Nieuwe)Spieghelstraat, Elandsgracht or Prinsengracht in Amsterdam.
 This area is known as the gallery neighbourhood of Amsterdam.

 Symbiotic Relationship of galleries and artists

 Together artist and galleries are a combined power to bring art to the most amount of people.
-Artist can do a lot themselves, personal network, but it takes a lot of time away from them actually making art.
+Artist can do a lot themselves, personal network.
+Still, it takes a lot of time away from them actually making art.
 A gallery takes one side of the aspect and adds to the CV of the artist.
-An exhibition at a gallery has more cultural value than an exhibition at the community center.
+An exhibition at a gallery has more cultural value than an exhibition at the community centre.
 Both spaces are real and valid places to see-, buy-, and exhibit art.
-Galleries however, have the historical weight of the allure of money and power.
-The gallery looks far more impressive than the normal, art loving people behind it actually are.
+Galleries, however, have the historical weight of the allure of money and power.
+The gallery looks far more impressive than the ordinary, art-loving people behind it actually are.